 Risks Associated with Litigation

-The Olympus Group may be subject to lawsuits, disputes and other legal proceedings in connection with our domestic and international businesses.
+The Olympus Group may be subject to lawsuits, disputes and other legal proceedings in connection with its domestic and international businesses.
 If a material lawsuit such as indemnity claim or injunction is filed by a third party, the Olympus Group’s business performance and financial position may be adversely affected.

-Olympus (Shenzhen) Industrial Ltd., a consolidated subsidiary in Shenzhen, China and owned by Olympus (China) Co., Ltd., another consolidated subsidiary had been sued by Shenzhen Anping Tai Investment and Development Co., Ltd. on December 23, 2016, and its judgement was handled down on July 30, 2018.
-We objected to this judgement and filed an appeal on August 17, 2018, but it may affect the Olympus Group’s business performance and financial position depending on the future progress.
+Olympus (Shenzhen) Industrial Ltd., a consolidated subsidiary in Shenzhen, China and owned by Olympus (China) Co., Ltd., another consolidated subsidiary, had been sued by Shenzhen Anping Tai Investment and Development Co., Ltd. (“Anpingtai”) on December 23, 2016, and its judgement was handled down on July 30, 2018.
+We objected to this judgement and filed an appeal on August 17, 2018.
+On July 1, 2020, the Guangdong Higher People’s Court vacated the first judgement and remanded the case back to the first instance court for reconsideration because the basic facts of the case, such as the validity of the memorandum based on which Anpingtai made its claims, are unclear but the Olympus Group’s business performance and financial position may be adversely affected depending on future developments.

 Risks Associated with Financing

 The Olympus Group finances itself by, amongst others, loans from financial institutions as well as issuance of bonds.
-Changes in the financial markets may have an impact on our financing capacities.
+Changes in the financial markets may have an adverse impact on our financing capacities.